 - A divorce can be sought based on rape, sodomy, or bestiality by the wife.

 4. Grounds for Divorce under the Parsi Marriage and Divorce Act, 1936 (Amendment 1988)

 - Failure to consummate a marriage within a year

-- Insanity, if the other spouse was unconscious of the fact at the time of the marriage and the divorce was filed within three years of the marriage.
+- Insanity, if the other spouse was unconscious of the fact at the time of the marriage and the divorce was filed within 3 years of the marriage

 - Pregnancy by a man other than the husband provided the husband was uninformed of the incidence at the time of marriage and did not engage in sexual activity after learning of the condition.
-The divorce must get filed within two years after the marriage’s conclusion.
+The divorce must be filed within 2 years after the conclusion of the marriage.

 - Adultery, bigamy, fornication, rape, or any other heinous sexual crime